Malangabang

 Malangabang (variously Malangaban) is an island and barangay in northeastern Iloilo, Philippines.
 It is part of the municipality of Concepcion.
 According to the 2010 census, it has a population of 2,925.
-Fishing is the main source of income for the island's residents.The Owner is Honorato Ciriaco.
+Fishing is the main source of income for the island's residents.

 Location and geography

 Malangabang Island is east of Panay Island in the Visayan Sea.
 Part of the Concepcion Islands, it is a wooded island and is 239 m at its highest point.
 Malangabang is 2 mi southeast of Pan de Azucar.
 Malangabang completely surrounds the small Chico Island.
 Malangabang's sole barangay is also named Malangabang.

 Natural disasters

 Typhoon Haiyan

 In 2013, Typhoon Haiyan (locally known as Yolanda) struck Malangabang with 20 ft waves, and many residents lost their boats to the storm.
 All told, the storm destroyed at least 470 boats and 370 houses.
 After the storm passed, several relief organizations went to Malangabang to deliver aid and offer assistance, including Multicultural Response, the Philippine Medical Association's Doctors on Boat project, and the Korea-based 601 Habitat.